-An IT solution had to be found that would meet the requirements of both open-cast mining and mining operations.
-In joint meetings the following catalogue of requirements for the electronic stock ledger and the necessary hardware was defined:
+There had to be an EDP solution that would meet the requirements of both open pit and mining operations.
+In joint meetings, the following list of requirements for the electronic stock ledger and the required hardware was defined:

 - Internet connection not necessary